Few-body Bose gases in low dimensions -- a laboratory for quantum dynamics: Single component static and dynamics

 For $g_A=g_{AB}=g$ the eigenstates of $H_{-}(X,Y)$ possess $C_{6\nu}$ symmetry, allowing one to write the interaction part of the Hamiltonian in cylindrical coordinates, $\rho=\sqrt{X^2+Y^2}$ and $\tan\phi=Y/X$, as

 This symmetry can significantly simplify the calculation of eigenstates when considering a truncated Hilbert space of non-interacting states or help in creating relevant trial wave-functions for which the conditions from particle exchange are simpler \citep{Harshman2012, GarciaMarch2014}.
-As a benchmark for approximate treatments, highly accurate spectra for three interacting bosons or fermions were determined in \citep{Amico2014}.
+As a benchmark for approximate treatments, highly accurate spectra for three interacting bosons or fermions were determined in \citep{Amico2014}; see also the work of \citep{bougas2021few} using the hyperspherical formalism.

 In Fig.~\ref{fig:three_part}(a) the spectrum of three indistinguishable bosons is shown as a function of the interaction strength, $g$.
 Compared to the two particle case discussed above, the addition of an extra particle creates more degeneracies in the spectrum at $g=0$ and $g\rightarrow\infty$.
 For the case of two indistinguishable bosons of species $A$ and a third distinguishable particle of species $B$ the spectrum is shown in Fig.~\ref{fig:three_part}(b).
 As there is no requirement for symmetric scattering between the $A$ and the $B$ particles, the spectrum for this situation contains more states compared to the panel~(a), which highlights the complexity that is introduced when multiple components are considered.